-Vicky Ho Hoi-yin, senior organizing officer of the Direction Association for the Handicapped, says the Transport Department and the MTR have invited the group’s members to meetings and site visits to see whether the existing facilities can cater to their needs.
+Vicky Ho Hoi-yin, the senior organizing officer of the Direction Association for the Handicapped, says the Transport Department and the MTR have invited the group’s members to meetings and site visits to see whether the existing facilities can cater to their needs.

 Ho says getting around on public transport has been getting easier for motorized wheelchair users but there is still a lot to be done.
 She stresses that meetings and consultations need to be followed up with prompt action.

 She said, “People without disabilities may need to use them as well at different times of their lives.
-Anyone may need them when they are old and have difficulty in walking or when they are carrying infants, young children and a stroller.
-Creating a barrier-free public transport system should not just been seen as a matter of rights for people with disabilities, but also an issue that is relevant to everyone.”
+Anyone may need them when they are old and have difficulty in walking or when they are carrying infants, young children, and a stroller.
+Creating a barrier-free public transport system should not just be seen as a matter of rights for people with disabilities, but also an issue that is relevant to everyone.”